tom-jj-G/Pewlett-Hackard-Analysis/README.md

 ```

 ##### 1.3: Number of retiring employees for each title
-To summarize the results and have the total number of employees who is going to retire for each ttle, we created a third table untitled 'ret_num_emp_by_title'.
+To summarize the results and have the total number of employees who is going to retire for each title, we created a third table untitled 'ret_num_emp_by_title'.

 Below is the query used (starting on line 71 in the **queries_Challenge.sql** file in [Queries](Queries/) folder).

 ```sql